opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

 Among the default basemaps, displayed in the drop-down menu of the Basemap table column (described in the introduction of this documentation), are 2 options that allow the addition of custom basemaps:

-- "Custom", to add TMS and other OpenStreeMap compatible basemaps
+- "Custom", to add TMS and other OpenStreetMap compatible basemaps
 - "Custom (WMS)", to add WMS basemaps

 .. admonition:: Note
    :class: note

-   WMTS basemaps are not supported by the OpenDataSoft plateform.
+   WMTS basemaps are not supported by the OpenDataSoft platform.

 To add a custom basemap to the domain: